History of the Maadi Cup

 The Maadi Cup was first raced for in 1947 and was first won by Mt Albert Grammar School at a regatta in Wanganui.
 The Maadi Cup itself was donated as a token of friendship by Dr Youssef Bahgat, of the Cairo Rowing Club, Egypt, to the winners of a points competition between the Maadi Camp Rowing Club (the base of the Kiwi oarsmen of the Second N.Z.E.F.) and the Cairo Rowing Club.
 The Kiwis won this competition in 1943, 11 points to six after winning the open eights and fours and the novice pairs.
 Soon after the win the Maadi Camp Rowing Club Captain gifted the cup to the New Zealand Amateur Rowing Association and stated that the cup is to be used to foster inter-schoolboy eight-oared rowing for annual competition as a challenge cup.
 The cup was hereafter renamed the Maadi Cup and the illustrious competition was born.
 The current holder of the Maadi Cup is Hamilton Boys High School (2015).

-The 2018 Aon New Zealand Secondary School Championships (Aon Maadi Cup) will be held at Lake Ruataniwha from the 19th-24th March 2018.
+The 2019 Aon New Zealand Secondary School Championships (Aon Maadi Cup) will be held at Lake Karapiro from the 25th-30th March 2019.